-Eligibility errors are mostly due to insufficient documentation to affirmatively verify the eligibility determination or noncompliance with federal eligibility redetermination requirements.
-The majority of the insufficient documentation errors represent both situations where the required verification of eligibility data, such as income, was not done at all and where there is an indication that eligibility verification was initiated but the state provided no documentation to validate the verification process was completed.
+- Insufficient Documentation: Represents situations where the required verification of eligibility data, such as income, was not done at all and where there is an indication that eligibility verification was initiated but the state provided no documentation to validate that the verification process was completed.
+This includes situations where medical records were either not submitted or were missing required documentation to support the medical necessity of the claim. - State Non-Compliance: Represents noncompliance with federal eligibility redetermination requirements; enrolled providers not appropriately screened by the state; providers not